moliver28/research-handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/_index.md

 ### WEX (Discovery Benefits) Health Savings Accounts and Flexible Spending Accounts

 If you are enrolled in a Health Savings Account (HSA), Flexible Spending Account (FSA), Dependent Care Flexible Spending Account (DCFSA) or commuter benefits, the funds are held through WEX (Discovery Benefits).
 After your benefit enrollment effective start date, [create an account with WEX (Discovery)](https://benefitslogin.wexhealth.com/Login.aspx?ReturnUrl=%2f) to manage your funds.
 You will only receive one debit card upon enrollment.
 To obtain a second card (for a dependent, etc.) you will need to login to your account on WEX (Discovery) or call and they will send one to your home of record.

+Wex Contact:  866-451-3399; customerservice@wexhealth.com; www.wexinc.com

 #### Health Savings Account (HSA)